-Thank you for submitting the Buckeye Preparatory Academy Reading Achievement Plan.
+Thank you for submitting the Wright Preparatory Academy Reading Achievement Plan.
 The submitted plan is compliant with Ohio Administrative Code 3301-56-02.
-The Ohio Department of Education is committed to working with districts and community schools to raise student achievement in reading.
+The Ohio Department of Education is committed to working with districts to raise student achievement in reading.
 Please find below feedback associated with the district's submitted Reading Achievement Plan.